This article originally appeared on VICE UK.

-I was recently confronted by a grim surprise while scrolling through my Facebook news feed: an artfully composed snap dated the 11th of May, 2015, depicting the demolition of the Streatham Megabowl building.
+I was recently confronted by a grim surprise while scrolling through my Facebook news feed: an artfully composed snap dated May 11, 2015, depicting the demolition of the Streatham Megabowl building.

-A regular haunt of my childhood in the 1990s, and a place dear to my heart, Megabowl actually closed for business back in August of 2006 after its owners, Georgica Plc, flogged it for redevelopment for a cool £8 million.
-In an accompanying statement, the company boasted that "considerable progress has been made in unlocking potential redevelopment gains".
+A regular haunt of my childhood in the 1990s, and a place dear to my heart, Megabowl actually closed for business back in August of 2006 after its owners, Georgica Plc, flogged it for redevelopment for a cool £8 million (about $12 million).
+In an accompanying statement, the company boasted that "considerable progress has been made in unlocking potential redevelopment gains."
 But such confidence turned out to be misguided at best; this hulking, empty shell lay untouched for the best part of a decade.